modelfoxdotdev/modelfox/crates/www/content/blog/writing_the_fastest_gbdt_library_in_rust/post.md

 }
 ```

-Here is a simple example with a program that calls two subroutines, `foo` and `bar`.
 When we run `cargo flamegraph` we get an output that looks like this.

 <img
   src="flamegraph.png"